Ultra-low-sulfur diesel: Canada

-An amendment titled Regulations Amending the Sulphur in Diesel Fuel Regulations (SOR/SOR/2006-163) allowed diesel with sulfur content up to 22 ppm to be sold for onroad vehicles between 1 September 2006 and 15 October 2006, then 15 ppm after that date.
+An amendment titled Regulations Amending the Sulfur in Diesel Fuel Regulations (SOR/SOR/2006-163) allowed diesel with sulfur content up to 22 ppm to be sold for onroad vehicles between 1 September 2006 and 15 October 2006, then 15 ppm after that date.
 This amendment facilitated the introduction of 15 ppm sulfur diesel fuel for on-road use in 2006, by lengthening the period between the dates that the production/import limit and the sales limit come into effect.
 It provided additional time to fully turn over the higher-sulfur diesel fuel inventory for on-road use in the distribution system.
 The requirements of the Regulations were aligned, in level and timing, with those of the U.S. EPA.

 Mexico

 Mexico began introduction of ULSD throughout the country in 2006.

 United States

 Ultra-low-sulfur diesel fuel was proposed by EPA as a new standard for the sulfur content in on-road diesel fuel sold in the United States since October 15, 2006, except for rural Alaska which transferred in 2010.
 California has required it since September 1, 2006.
 This new regulation applies to all diesel fuel, diesel fuel additives and distillate fuels blended with diesel for on-road use, such as kerosene.
 Since December 1, 2010, all highway diesel fuel nationwide has been ULSD.
 Non-road diesel engine fuel moved to 500 ppm sulfur in 2007, and further to ULSD in 2010.
 Railroad locomotive and marine diesel fuel moved to 500 ppm sulfur in 2007, and changed to ULSD in 2012.
 There were exemptions for small refiners of non-road, locomotive and marine diesel fuel that allowed for 500 ppm diesel to remain in the system until 2014.
 After December 1, 2014 all highway, non-road, locomotive and marine diesel fuel is ULSD.

 The EPA mandated the use of ULSD fuel in model year 2007 and newer highway diesel fuel engines equipped with advanced emission control systems that required the new fuel.
 These advanced emission control technologies were required for marine diesel engines in 2014 and for locomotives in 2015.

 The allowable sulfur content for ULSD (15 ppm) is much lower than the previous U.S. on-highway standard for low sulfur diesel (LSD, 500 ppm) which allowed advanced emission control systems to be fitted that would otherwise be damaged and or rendered ineffective by these compounds.
 These systems can greatly reduce emissions of oxides of nitrogen and particulate matter.